Canine TPLO & CCL Rehabilitation | Kirsten Vet Physio

 Week 6–12 — Active Rehabilitation

 Following vet x-ray confirmation of bone healing, exercises progress significantly.
-Introduction of strengthening, incline walking, cavaletti poles, and more dynamic balance work.
+Introduction of incline walking, cavaletti poles, and more dynamic balance work.

 4